willscott/grunt-jasmine-firefoxaddon/README.md

 Type: `String|Array`

-Resources (.js, .json, etc.) needed for the tests (will be made available to the addon under `data/scripts`, but *not* automatically loaded into the addon - your tests can pull them in as needed from `jid1-mkagayemb0e5nq-at-jetpack/data/scripts`).
-These files *can* be `.jsm`, which would allow them to be loaded via `Components.utils.import`, or they can be of other types (which will require different mechanisms to load, currently left as an exercise to the user - future updates to this tool may try to smooth common use cases).
+Resources (.js, .json, etc.) needed for the tests (will be made available to the addon under `data/`, but *not* automatically loaded into the addon - your tests can pull them in as needed from `jid1-mkagayemb0e5nq-at-jetpack/data/`).
+These files *can* be `.jsm`, which would allow them to be loaded via `Components.utils.import`, or they can be of other types (which will require different mechanisms to load, currently left as an exercise to the user - future updates to this tool may try to facilitate common use cases).

 #### helpers
 Type: `String|Array`